 Trump Appointee Resigns After Bigoted Comments Surface

-Carl Higbie, who was appointed by President Trump to serve in the federal agency that runs AmericCorps and other volunteer service programs, has resigned his high-level post and apologized after a report emerged quoting racist and anti-Muslim remarks he made in 2013.
+Carl Higbie, who was appointed by President Trump to serve in the federal agency that runs AmeriCorps and other volunteer service programs, has resigned his high-level post and apologized after a report emerged quoting racist and anti-Muslim remarks he made in 2013.

 Ranging from callous to provocative and often tipping into bigotry, Higbie's comments were unearthed by CNN's KFile unit, which published audio clips taken from the Internet talk radio program Sound of Freedom, which Higbie hosted, and other sources.
 In addition to their bigotry, many of the remarks promulgated outright falsehoods.

-"We're promoting birth control to a black woman because of the incredibly high rate of children born out of wedlock that are under-cared for or not cared for at all," Higbie said in one quote from a segment in which he accused black people of "a lax of morality."
+"We're promoting birth control to a black woman because of the incredibly high rate of children born out of wedlock that are undercared for or not cared for at all," Higbie said in one quote from a segment in which he accused black people of "a lax of morality."

-In another segment that dealt with immigration, Higbie is quoted saying, "What's so wrong with wanting to put up a fence and saying, 'Hey, everybody with a gun, if you want to go shoot people coming across our border illegally, you can do it" for free.
+In another segment that dealt with immigration, Higbie is quoted saying, "What's so wrong with wanting to put up a fence and saying, 'Hey, everybody with a gun, if you want to go shoot people coming across our border illegally, you can do it' " for free.

 After the CNN report emerged, Higbie resigned from his post.
 He also apologized via Twitter, saying: "I'm sorry.
 I'm not sorry that my words were published, I am sorry that I said them in 2013.
 Those words do not reflect who I am or what I stand for, I regret saying them."

-Note: An earlier version of this story incorrectly spelled AmeriCorps as AmericCorps.